Kinesiology and Sport Sciences, Master of Arts in Education

 The comprehensive exam committee will consist of two graduate faculty members of the student's choosing within their field of study, with the Graduate Program Chair (or another graduate faculty member if the Graduate Program Chair is on the exam committee) serving as a third member if arbitration of grading is needed.

 This program is offered on campus and/or online.
-A total of 36 credit hours is required to complete the graduate program.
+A total of 30 credit hours is required to complete this graduate program.

 KSS 801Sport Psychology3